 Despite being a powerful war God, the most notable aspect of Tyr is as an upholder of law and justice.
 For the peoples of the north, war and law were profoundly related to each other and there is no contradiction between God of War and God of Law.

 War is not only the bloody mingling of combat, but can also be a decision obtained between combatants, often following precise rules of engagement, something that persists even today.
 Such rules of engagement were the reason why the day and place of battle were frequently fixed in advance.
 This was also the source of the tradition of allowing the combat between two armies to be replaced by a legal duel, in which the Gods grant victory to the party whose right they recognize.
-Words like vápndómr, old Norse meaning “judgment of arms” are not poetic figures, but correspond exactly to this ancient practice.
+Words like Holmgang and vápndómr, old Norse meaning “judgment of arms” are not poetic figures, but correspond exactly to this ancient practice.

 War can be a very complex affair, but the Gods responsibilities over the matter were clearly divided.
 Thor, warrior par excellence, is involved in the brutal physical combat; Odin, the wise, in the magical and psychological forces at work; and Tyr in the legal decisions and principles of justice surrounding war.